mdn/kuma/docs/tests.rst

 Adding Tests
 ============
-Code should be written so it can be tested, and then there should be tests for it.
+Code should be written so that it can be tested, and then there should be tests for it.

 When adding code to an app, tests should be added in that app that cover the